Lowther Castle: Hugh and Grace Lowther, 5th Earl and Countess of Lonsdale

 In August 1895 the Kaiser visited Lowther Castle for some grouse shooting, and the imperial flag flew over the house.
 The kings of Italy and Portugal later came to stay, and the Kaiser a second time in 1902.
 The Kaiser gave Lonsdale the order of the Prussian crown (first class) and a Mercedes.
 Hugh's fondness for cars made him the first President of the Automobile Association.
 He was also the first president of the International Horse Show at Olympia.
-In 1920 the walls of Horse Show arena were decorated with a replica of the gardens at Lowther Castle.
+In 1920 the walls of the Horse Show arena were decorated with a replica of the gardens at Lowther Castle.

 During the First World War he helped to found the Blue Cross animal charity, where his chief role was as a recruitment officer of both men and horses.
 He had his own pals battalion called the Lonsdale battalion (11th Battalion, Border Regiment).
 The battalion was almost wiped out on the Somme.

 After the war Hugh gave up hunting and became more involved with race horses.
 He became a senior steward of the Jockey Club.
 He had only one major win and that was the St Leger in 1922.
 He was rarely seen in the House of Lords.

 Because of his extravagance he was forced to sell some of his inherited properties.
 In 1921 Whitehaven Castle was sold, and in 1926 Barleythorpe Hall in Rutland.
 The same year the west Cumberland coal mines closed.
 In 1935 he left Lowther Castle because he could no longer afford to live there, and moved to much smaller accommodation.
 Grace died in 1941 and three years later in 1944 Hugh died, aged 87.